-In First Man, director Damien Chazelle (Whiplash, La La Land) tells the story of the historical moon landing of July 1969, in a film which reads like a love letter to the men and women who dedicated their lives to conquering space in the second half of the 20th century.
-Adapted from James R. Hansen’s biography of the same name, First Man sees Chazelle reunited with his La La Land star Ryan Gosling in an exquisite production, which despite being a million miles away from the director’s previous features, still manages to be just as spectacular and just as engaging.
+Damien Chazelle (Whiplash, La La Land) tells the story of the historical moon landing of July 1969 in a film which reads like a love letter to the men and women who dedicated their lives to conquering space in the second half of the 20th century.
+Adapted from James R. Hansen’s biography of the same name, First Man sees Chazelle reunited with his La La Land star Ryan Gosling in this exquisite, smart and thoroughly engaging production.

 Managing to successfully avoid the usual pitfalls that go hand in hand with the retelling of recent historical events, Chazelle goes above and beyond what is expected of him to offer a breathtakingly immersive experience which hits all the right notes both thematically as well as visually.
 And while similar productions in the past seemed more concerned with superfluous and rather reductive narratives which focused mostly on the populist fervour of American pride, First Man is far more interested in conducting an honest character study of one man’s quiet determination to go further than any other human being has ever been before.